Judges in Felony Cases in Hillsborough County

+At Sammis Law Firm, our four attorneys pay particular attention to the procedures used in the Thirteenth Judicial Circuit.
 This article explains how you can find more information about the Circuit Court Judges in the Criminal Division at the courthouse in Tampa, FL.
-Let us put our experience to work for you.

 Felony Judges for Circuit Court in Hillsborough County, FL

-- Division A – The Honorable Barbara Twine Thomas, 344 Annex, courtroom 33
+- Division A – The Honorable Barbara Twine Thomas, 344 Annex, Courtroom 33

-- Division B - The Honorable Mark R. Wolfe, 615 Annx, courtroom 62
+- Division B – The Honorable Lyann Goudie

-- Division E – The Honorable Mark D. Kiser, 616 Annex, courtroom 61
+- Division E – The Honorable Mark D. Kiser, 616 Annex, Courtroom 61

-- Division F – The Honorable Kimberly K. Fernandez, 506 Annex, courtroom 54S
+- Division F – The Honorable Kimberly K. Fernandez, 506 Annex, Courtroom 54S

-- Division I – The Honorable Laura E. Ward, 617 Annex, courtroom 15
+- Division I – The Honorable Laura E. Ward, 617 Annex, Courtroom 15

-- Division J – Post Conviction Relief – The Honorable Michelle D. Sisco, 102 Annex, courtroom 10
+- Division J – Post Conviction Relief – The Honorable Michelle D. Sisco, 102 Annex, Courtroom 10

-- Division K – Violation of Probation – The Honorable Nick Nazaretian, 132 Annex, courtroom 19
+- Division K – Violation of Probation – The Honorable Nick Nazaretian, 132 Annex, Courtroom 19

 - Division M – Mental Health – The Honorable Chief Judge Ronald Ficarrotta, 602 Edgecomb, courtroom 53A